IoT Project Ideas

 18. Flood Detection System

 Floods are a common natural disaster that occurs almost every year in our country.
-Floods not only destroy agricultural fields and produce, but they also take a significant toll on life.
+Floods not only destroy agricultural fields and produce, but they also cause significant damage to vast stretches of area and property.
 This is why early flood detection is extremely vital to prevent the loss of life and valuable assets.

-This IoT-based flood detection system is built to monitor and track different natural factors (humidity, temperature, water level, etc.) like to predict a flood, thereby allowing us to take the necessary measures for minimizing the damage caused.
-This IoT Projects uses sensors to collect the data for all the relevant natural factors.
-For instance, a digital temperature humidity sensor detects the fluctuations in humidity and temperature.
+This IoT-based flood detection system is built to monitor and track different natural factors (humidity, temperature, water level, etc.) to predict a flood, thereby allowing us to take the necessary measures to minimize the damage caused.
+This IoT project uses sensors to collect data for all the relevant natural factors.
+For instance, a digital temperature humidity sensor detects fluctuations in humidity and temperature.
 On the other hand, a float sensor continually monitors the water level.

 This is one of the interesting IoT project ideas.
 Mining workers work under extremely hazardous and dangerous conditions.
 Underground environments are full of risks, so there is always a fear of unpleasant accidents for miners.
 This mining worker safety helmet uses a microcontroller-based circuit to track the mining site’s environment and evaluate the safety of the workers.